FreitagCMRI/brkrawCustom/README.md

 Note to myself: Check rest of the code, I forked a version newer then 0.3.11.

 For now:
+After installation with pip install change:
 Folder: brkraw/ui/

-Replace: the main_win.py with the new one
+Replace: main_win.py with the new one (functionality)
+Replace: config.py with new one (comsmetics)
-Add: scan_info_search.py in to the same folder
+Add: scan_info_search.py in to the same folder (functionality)

 ---------------------------------------------------------